Registration is now CLOSED for Fall 2013.

-The Spring 2013 program pulls practical and applicable lessons from medical school courses and is taught my medical school faculty.
+The Fall 2013 program pulls practical and applicable lessons from medical school courses and is taught by medical school faculty.

-Dr. Herbert Herscowitz co-directs the Mini-Medical School with Dr. Carlos Suarez-Quian, professor of biochemistry and cellular and molecular biology.
-Georgetown has offered the eight-week program to members of the metro Washington community for the past 16 years.
+Dr. Herbert Herscowitz co-directs the Mini-Medical School with Dr. Carlos Suarez-Quian, Professor of Biochemistry and Cellular and Molecular Biology.
+Georgetown has offered the eight-week program to members of the metro Washington community for the past 17 years.
 Upon completion, Mini-Med students receive a certificate as a “Doctor of Mini-Medicine.”

 Each year, the program attracts a wide variety of students.
 Some have earned advanced degrees and work as lawyers, dentists and pharmacists while others are exploring the possibility of a future in medicine.